rooster06/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

 3. MODEL FITTING AND SELECTION

+  I know ROC curves would be useful for model evaluation, but i did the threshold selection, mtry etc. manually, and evaluated using validation set.

   a.logistic regression
     lets use validation set approach to select the best threshold for logistic regg. this logistic regg tells us that Pclass, sex, age, sibsp, and (sex & parch), papa play an important role in classification. the best prediction accuracy of logistic regression is 81.5 percent on the validation set using Pclass+Parch*Sex+Age+SibSp+tic+papa